-- Singular nouns formed the genitive by adding -o.
+- Singular and dual nouns form the genitive by adding -o.

-- Singular nouns ending in -a or -o replaced their last vowel with -o.
+- Singular nouns ending in -a or -o replace their last vowel with -o.

-- Plural nouns added the suffix -on to their plural form (-ion or -ron).
+- Plural nouns add the suffix -on to their plural form (-ion or -ron).

 The consonantal dual form -uo is attested in a deleted honorific dual suffix -táruo (PE17/58).